tedmdelacruz/tedmdelacruz.github.io/content/posts/leaked-obs-secret-keys.md

 Revisiting another old report.

-I found exposed secret keys in a inconspicious JavaScript file at `river.[redacted].com`, which could allow a malicious actor to deface multiple websites of a entertainment platform in the Philippines and I got $800 out of it.
+I found exposed secret keys in a inconspicious JavaScript file at `river.[redacted].com`, which could allow a malicious actor to deface multiple websites of a entertainment platform in the Philippines.

+And I got $800 out of it.

 ---